 Start by letting the water chestnuts marinate in a mixture of soy sauce, brown sugar and garlic powder.
 Cut bacon strips in half.
 Wrap a piece of bacon around each chestnut, then secure with toothpicks and bake.
 While the chestnuts are in the oven, prepare the sauce.
 Whisk together ketchup, brown sugar and Worcestershire sauce.
 Remove the partially cooked chestnuts from the oven, then pour the sauce over the top.
 Bake for a while longer until the bacon is crispy and sauce has thickened and caramelized.
 Serve and enjoy.

-Tips for the perfect bacon wrapped water chestnuts
+Tips for the perfect appetizer

 - Be sure to use whole chestnuts; the sliced version will not work.